minh14/Hello-World/README.md

 # Hello-World
-Hello-World is the first program in computer science.
+Hello World is the first program in computer science.